Acce5sDenied/MCBE_Parkour_wiki/README.md

 #### Water
 #### Lava
 #### Cobweb
+Effect box: 0.998×0.998×0.998 (0.001 retracted on each side.)
+Entity will receive effect when their collision box intersects this region.
+Effect on movement: Horizontal acceleration is divided by `4` and is reset on every tick.
+Vertical acceleration is divided by `20` and is reset on every tick.
 #### Powdered Snow
+Effect box: 0.998×0.998×0.998 (0.001 retracted on each side.)
+Entity will receive effect when their collision box intersects this region.
+Effect on movement: todo
 #### Sweet Berry Bush
+Effect box: 0.998×0.998×0.998 (0.001 retracted on each side.)
+Entity will receive effect when their collision box intersects this region.
+Effect on movement: todo
 #### Scaffolding
 different behavior to normal climb blocks